razaibi/zaunic/README.md

 ### Set Up Taskflows

 - Use the "taskflows" folder to manage your zaunic tasks.
-- Setup your YAML playbook in the folder.
-Below is a sample playbook:
+- Setup your YAML taskflow in the folder.
+Below is a sample taskflow:

 ```
 ---